smythi93/Tests4Py/src/tests4py/projects/resources/cookiecutter/bug_1/explanation.md

-The bug in cookiecutter 1 is not reproducable because all tests pass on the buggy version.
+The bug in cookiecutter 1 is not reproducible because all tests pass on the buggy version.